-I am currently a PhD student at the University of Connecticut in the Ecology & Evolutionary Biology department.
+I earned a PhD in Ecology and Evolutionary Biology from the University of Connecticut in 2016.
 With undergraduate specializations in biology, music and creative writing, I aim to conquer the world.
 Or, at least, learn to tell about it.

 Much of what I choose to write about is prompted by things in nature that I love and how much I desire to understand their inner workings.
 To me, just recognizing an object is not enough; I need to know why it is the way it is, and how it came to be that way, how it became so unique among other things.
 The study of science, particularly ecology and evolution, has led me to much greater understanding of origins, but I still love the hunt.
 That’s why I write about such diverse topics.